Profannyti/GitHub-Profile-Template/README.md

 # How to Use

+## Too long; didn't read:
+- Create a repository named after your GitHub username to unlock a special feature.
+(Don't forget to select the "Add a README file" option)
+- Copy the code of this template file
+- Paste it in the `README.md` of the repository, preview it to see how it looks.
+- Replace the links and content as per your liking.
+- Star this repository to let me know that you found it useful ;)

+<br></br>

+# Detailed Steps

 ## Creating Your GitHub Profile with a Special README

 GitHub recently introduced a feature that allows users to customize their profile by adding a special README file to their account repositories.
 This feature enables you to showcase your projects, skills, and more directly on your GitHub profile, making it more personalized and informative for visitors.